Yahya-175/Yahya-175/README.md

 Hi, I'm Yhaya Hazazi.
 I'm IT profissionam aspiring to be a good programmer, I realy enjoy coding  and problem solving.
-Sometimes the process of learning in general and especially learning software development can be frustrating.
+Though sometimes the process of learning in general and especially learning software development can be frustrating.
 My advice to those who want to learn software development is
 # be Persistent